 Similarly, veteran travel author Robert Reid argues that guidebooks save time, help you discover nearby points of interest faster and are less disorienting than free Internet sleuthing.
 In a post peppered with illustrations, he recently dished on how to use a guidebook.
 “Because of a guidebook,” he writes of Italy, “I had many of my first questions already answered.
 I was deeper into ‘the boot.’
 And more inspired to go there.”

 As for me, I’ve only carried a guidebook with me on one occasion: my first time out of the country (to Brazil).
 And rather than reaching for a destination-specific guide and consulting it while on foreign soil, I instead prefer to browse overview publications that might inspire my next trip, such as The Travel Book (pictured).

-In that sense, guidebooks don’t travel as well as they used to.
+, guidebooks don’t travel as well as they used to.
 Yes, they’re certainly handy and can still serve a purpose, albeit an increasingly limited one.
 And like a spherical globe, they’ll provide a better sense of space than the flat, warped sizes, but hyper convenience of Google Maps.

 But the world has changed.
 The people have spoken.
 Researching online before you go is the ideal way to discover, personalize and anticipate an upcoming trip.
 Upon arrival, keeping your head up—whether from a book or phone—is the best and most spontaneous way to see the world and experience its people.

 The real problem with guides (printed or otherwise) is that they might induce a “gotta see it all” mindset.
 Travel was never meant to be that.
 Thinking otherwise is like trying to fill a cup with no bottom.
 In my experience, using guides to avoid and reduce the things you add to your itinerary—as opposed to focusing on what to add—is the best way to avoid that misguided and dogmatic belief.